Normsweb News:

 Battery Charger Info & Pinouts:

-The Charge Bases for these radios (model: ENLN4030A 9vAC 1200mA input) are going for ridiculous prices on eBay (other auction sites are availible), often upwards of £35, which I simply refuse to pay.
+The Charge Bases for these radios (model: ENLN4030A 9vAC 1200mA input) are going for ridiculous prices on auction sites, often upwards of £35, which I simply refuse to pay.
 So, I worked out the pin-outs and made my own charger circuit.
-Since the battery packs are either Ni-Cd or Ni-Mh, the charge circuit can be pretty basic
+Since the battery packs are either Ni-Cd or Ni-Mh, the charge circuit can be pretty basic.
+You can easily find 4.8v NiCd/NiMh charger circuits on any search engine.

 Here are the Pin-outs of both the battery charger and radio: